</The IoC Skills Bootcamps>

 What are Skills Bootcamps?

-Skills Bootcamps are flexible courses of up to 16 weeks, giving people the opportunity to build up tech skills and fast-track to an interview with an employer.
-They are being developed by the Government as part of the Plan for Jobs, in partnership with employers, providers and local authorities, to help people develop the skills that are in demand in their local area and get a better job.
+Skills Bootcamps are flexible courses of up to 16 weeks that give people the opportunity to build up tech skills and provide expert help reaching an interview with a local employer.
+They have been developed by the Government as part of the Plan for Jobs, in partnership with employers, providers and local authorities, to help people develop the skills that are in demand in their local area and get a better job.